 Dr. Augustin K. Basabose, Primate Expertise Founder and Executive Director, discovered that planting seeds collected from ape dung is an effective way to restore degraded forest habitats.
 Dr. Basabose leveraged this unique reforestation method to spearhead the Ape Trees™ conservancy initiative.
 Part of the Ape Trees™ effort includes establishing community nurseries to provide food, medicine, and fuelwood for local use and reduce the need to gather resources in the park.
 Trees grown from the collected seeds also provide food and habitat for critically endangered Grauer’s gorillas.
 The Primate Expertise team has grown over 51,800 native trees and reforested over 560 acres of degraded lands.

-Community members near Kahuzi-Biega also manage and benefit from free Ape Trees medicinal gardens.
+Community members near Kahuzi-Biega also manage and benefit from medicinal gardens, increasing local access to important natural resources.
 A survey conducted by Primate Expertise showed that communities using the gardens treat 46 illnesses with eight tree species whose fruit is eaten by great apes.

 Schoolchildren receive passionfruit seedlings from Primate Expertise; A man collects fruit from his passionfruit trees (Photos by Allison Shelley and Primate Expertise)